Skip to main menu Skip to main content Skip to footer content

 Trimester One

->Two (2) weekend/weeknight workshops, taught by leaders in the fields of typography and type design.
+• Two (2) weekend workshops taught by leaders in the fields of lettering and type design.

 Trimester Two

->Two (2) weekend/weeknight workshops, taught by leaders in the fields of typography and type design.
+• Two (2) weekend workshops taught by leaders in the fields of lettering and type design.

 Trimester Three

->Two (2) weekend/weeknight workshops, taught by leaders in the fields of typography and type design.
+• Two (2) weekend workshops taught by leaders in the fields of lettering and type design.

 Tuition

-The tuition for each trimester of the 2024 program is $3,130, which covers all workshops, lectures, and software subscriptions.
+The tuition for each trimester of the 2024 program is $3,130, which covers all workshops, lectures, software subscriptions, including RoboFont and Glyphs, and an Archive membership for the program year.
 The tuition for the 1st trimester is due no later than Friday, December 15, 2023, to secure your spot in the program.
 Payment and scholarships information will be provided in the acceptance notification email.

 Join the Letterform Archive Mailing List